 Flute or Chuidi Scenic Area

-This is believed the place where Zhu Zhen (1364 — 1424), the sixth son of Emperor Zhu Yuanzhang, had played the flute, after having subinfeuded in this area as the King of Chu.
+This is where Zhu Zhen (1364 — 1424), the sixth son of Emperor Zhu Yuanzhang, played the flute after subinfeuded in this area as the King of Chu.

 Flute or Chuidi Scenic Area, Photo from Official Site of Donghu Scenic Area of Wuhan.